 - Live event editor

-- Write a “story” in WordPress to announce our coverage, then update it later after the event is over.
+- Write a “story” in WordPress to announce our coverage, then update it as needed.
+Remove “live” from any kicker, headline or deck after the event is over.

 - Manage reporters and editors on the ground and in the newsroom.